angrycoding/telegram-tt/README.md

+# Rework the existing text editor from scratch and eliminate its imperfections

+I don't see any point of rewriting whole thing from scratch, because:

+- It's not that bad to throw it away
+- I don't have any requirements (like complete list of features)
+- I don't have any tests
+- Telegram team is looking for the good developers to join their team, and I guess being a good developer won't touch something that is already working in this case.

-# Ensure proper support for edit history (Ctrl+Z / Cmd+Z doesn’t work as intended as of now).
+## Ensure proper support for edit history (Ctrl+Z / Cmd+Z doesn’t work as intended as of now).

 Current implementation (existing, before my fixes) using getSelection / ranges to insert pasted text into the input field.
 Unfortunately this won't work in case if we need undo history.
 There are couple of alternatives of course: